umn-msi-mdl/.github/readme.md

-# clinicalmdl GitHub organization profile
+# mdl GitHub organization profile

-If you place a readme.md file, within a profile/ dir and sync this repo to GitHub, the contents of the readme is displayed on the GitHub account home page.
+This repo exists to host a GitHub Profile readme file.
+Place a readme.md file within a `profile/` dir, and sync this repo to GitHub.
+The contents of that readme is displayed on the GitHub account home page.